antoniolac/dataframe/README.md

 # Data analysis with Pandas in py

-this project contains the first step to learn Machine Learing.
+this project contains the first step to learn Machine Learing:

 01-filtered_dataframe has some usefull methods to filtre the dataframe